libp2p/specs/perf/perf.md

 3. once a connection is established, the client closes it and establishes another one.

-handshakes per second are calculated by taking the total number of connections successfully established and divide it by the time period of the test.
+Handshakes per second are calculated by taking the total number of connections successfully established and divide it by the time period of the test.

 # Security Considerations